OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-035.md

 > Lord, how long will You look on?
 > Rescue my soul from their ravages,
-> My only life from the lions.
+> My precious life from the lions.

 ## Psalm 35:18

 > I will give You thanks in the great congregation;
-> I will praise You among a mighty people.
+> I will praise You among a vast assembly.

 ## Psalm 35:19

-> Do not let those who are wrongfully my enemies rejoice over me;
+> Do not let those who are unjustly my enemies rejoice over me;
-> Nor let those who hate me for no reason wink maliciously.
+> Nor let those who hate me without cause wink maliciously.

 ## Psalm 35:20

-> For they do not speak peace,
+> For they do not speak of peace,
-> But they devise deceitful words against those who are quiet in the land.
+> But they devise deceitful words against those who live quietly in the land.

 ## Psalm 35:21

-> They opened their mouth wide against me;
+> They opened their mouths wide against me;
-> They said, “Aha, aha!
-Our eyes have seen it!”
+> They exclaimed, “Aha, aha!
+Our eyes have witnessed it!”

 ---

 ## Psalm 35:22

-> You have seen it, Lord, do not keep silent;
+> You have seen it, Lord, do not remain silent;
-> Lord, do not be far from me.
+> Lord, do not be distant from me.

 ## Psalm 35:23

-> Stir Yourself, and awake to my right
+> Rouse Yourself, and awake to my right
 > And to my cause, my God and my Lord.

 ## Psalm 35:24

 > Judge me, Lord my God, according to Your righteousness,
-> And do not let them rejoice over me.
+> And prevent them from rejoicing over me.

 ---

 ## Psalm 35:25

 > Do not let them say in their heart, “Aha, our desire!”
-> Do not let them say, “We have swallowed him up!”
+> Do not let them say, “We have consumed him!”

 ## Psalm 35:26